nephirim/fanfury-sdk/ibctesting/README.md

 ### Transfer Testing Example

-If ICS 20 had its own simapp, its testing setup might include a `testing/app.go` file with the following contents:
+If ICS 20 had its own furyapp, its testing setup might include a `testing/app.go` file with the following contents:

 ```go
 package transfertesting